conda/conda/docs/source/user-guide/concepts.rst

     list of "default channels"

-  * allow_other_channels: a boolean value that determines if the user may install packages outside of the channels list
+  * allow_other_channels: a boolean value that determines if the user may install packages outside of the channels list.
+This is generally used in a central condarc that other users on a system are not allowed to edit.

   * channel_alias: sets an alias for a channel.
 For example, if `channel_alias: https://my.repo`
     then